 A domain name is much more than an address used to identify your website on the internet.
 It can make or break your business.
 A good name can help you establish an online identity, improve brand recognition and make a profit.
-A bad name can prevent you from achieving all these things.
+A bad name can prevent you from achieving all of these things.

-All of this means there’s enormous pressure to choose the right domain name.
+In short, there’s enormous pressure to choose the right domain name.

-How to choose a domain name: tips
+How to choose a domain name: tips 💯

 1. Use a domain name generator for ideas

 Whether you already have something in mind or are completely clueless about your future domain name, name generators can help a lot.
 They can give you a good starting point or further improve your existing idea.